-Essentially the Model T’s variants filled every major car category that we have today, and more and did it from the Model T platform.
+Mainly the Model T’s variants filled every major car category that we have today and more and did it from the Model T platform.

 There are entire industries that the car industry destroyed, whilst creating an entire new industry.
 The same is true with the database industry.
 There is a whole industry of disk storage, database administrators and performance experts, all keeping traditional RDBMS running.
 SAP HANA doesn’t need expensive high-end disks, DBAs or tuning.